Nashville Music City to Host Hadley Park Job Fair - The Tennessee Tribune

-NASHVILLE, TN— On February 18th, Council members Sharon Hurt and Brandon Taylor will host a Hospitality Job Fair at the Hadley Park Community Center, 1037 28th Avenue North, Nashville, TN 37208.
-It is open to the public and will take place from 10:00 am to 2:00 pm.
+NASHVILLE, TN — On February 18th, Councilmembers Sharon Hurt and Brandon Taylor will host a Hospitality Job Fair at the Hadley Park Community Center, 1037 28th Avenue North, Nashville.
+It is open to the public and will take place from 10 am to 2 pm.

 “I am excited to have 25 companies from the hospitality industry come to North Nashville to offer career and job opportunities to the residents and constituents of North Nashville.
 I encourage anyone seeking a good-paying job or career to come to Hadley park next Tuesday,” shares Councilwoman Hurt.